sarcilav/heroku-bartender/README.markdown

 1. You can rollback your heroku app to a specific commit hash
 2. You can secure your heroku-bartender server using HTTP Basic Auth
 3. You can use a custom heroku remote target to deploy your app
+4. Shows red/yellow/green status for deploys (red: fail, green: ok, yellow: unknow problem)
+5. Shows dates for deployed versions
+6. Shows colors/status for old deployed versions (only the versions that are deployed from the start)

 # TODO
 1. Keep update the repo